Science Based Target initiative (SBTi) Net Zero Standard, Commitment & Validation

 -

-A company can measure and monitor its GHG emissions and set internal or public targets in line with the SBTi criteria, having them validated by the SBTi is an additional step that can be taken in line with its own aspirations.
+A company can measure and monitor its GHG emissions and set internal or public targets in line with the SBTi criteria.
+Following this, validation by the SBTi is an additional step you can take in line with your own aspirations.

 - Does an organisation have to take account of Scope 3 within a target setting process?